nickayson/Bankers-Algortihm/README.md

 Bankers-algortihm Project

-This project is essentially an implementation of the Bankers Algorithm in c++ The output is inside of one of the files
+This project is essentially an implementation of the Bankers Algorithm in c++ The output is inside of the bankers_algorithm.cpp file

 Compile and run with: